Konamiman/Nextor/docs/Nextor 3.0 Driver Development Guide.md

                                    or the choice number is invalid.
 ```

 This query is intended for floppy disk devices only.
 For any other device type (and for floppy disks if the driver doesn't support formatting) it should always return `RESULT_NOT_IMPLEMENTED`.
-If this query is implemented, ["Get format choices for a floppy disk device"](TODO: link) must be implemented too.
+If this query is implemented, _[4.6.5.
+Device query 5: Get format choices for a floppy disk device](#465-device-query-5-get-format-choices-for-a-floppy-disk-device)_ must be implemented too.

 The driver should format the floppy disk according to the selected choice.
 Choice numbers correspond to the format choices returned by "Get format choices for a floppy disk device"; if an unknown choice is supplied, `RESULT_NOT_IMPLEMENTED` should be returned.

-After the physical formatting completes, a MSX-DOS 1 compatible set of disk parameters (boot sector, empty FAT and empty root directory) appropriate for the disk geometry must be written to the disk.
-The source code of [the MSX Turbo-R FDD driver](https://github.com/Konamiman/Turbo-R-FDD-Nextor-driver/) contains these parameters for 3.5" single side and double side disks.
+After the physical formatting completes, an MSX-DOS 1 compatible set of disk parameters (boot sector, empty FAT and empty root directory) appropriate for the disk geometry must be written to the disk.
+The source code of [the MSX Turbo-R FDD driver](https://github.com/Konamiman/TurboR-FDD-Nextor-driver) contains these parameters for 3.5" single side and double side disks.

-There's no way to report progress on the formatting process back to the caller so this query must simply perform the formatting in a locking fashion until the process completes.
+There's no way to report progress on the formatting process back to the caller so this query must simply perform the formatting in a blocking fashion until the process completes.

 #### 4.6.7.
 Device query 7: Stop the motor of a floppy disk drive

 ```
 Input:  A  = 7
         C  = Device number
-Output: RESULT_OK: ok, motor has been stopped
+Output: A = RESULT_OK: ok, motor has been stopped
             RESULT_INVALID_DEVICE: the device does not exist
             RESULT_NOT_IMPLEMENTED: the device is not a floppy disk or stopping the drive motor is not supported
 ```

 This query is intended for floppy disk devices only.
 For any other device type (and for floppy disks if the driver doesn't support stopping the motor) it should always return `RESULT_NOT_IMPLEMENTED`.